About the School

 INTS 496: Teaching Assistant Experience.
 1-6 credits.

 Teaching assistantship and peer-mentoring duties carried out through existing university programs, such as technology assistants, writing tutors, and residence advisors.
 Also includes teaching assistantship arrangements for specific courses detailed in individualized course contract signed by instructor and student.
 In addition to peer mentoring/advising, course work may include logistical support, reading assignments, papers, presentations, and portfolios.
 Offered by School of Integrative Studies.
-May be repeated within the degree for a maximum 6 credits.
+May be repeated within the term for a maximum 6 credits.

 Schedule Type: Internship